ingan274/Bamazon-CLI/README.md

 ### Areas for further development
 * Restart main menu after ending interaction as Customer, Manager or Supervisor
 * Make it easier for Customer to quit at any point of the transaction
-* Manager should not be able to add a product with a department name that Supervisor has not already created

 ##### Week 12 assigment for the June 2019 cohort of UCLA Boot Camp.
 Built using JavaScript, Node, Inquirer, MySQL.